goldbergyoni/nodejs-testing-best-practices/README.md

 🏷&nbsp; **Tags:** ``

-Ensure your tests cover the application's features, not just individual functions.
-Features are typically represented by API routes, and the only way to verify they are tested is through human judgment—comparing tests against requirements.
-No automated tool can fully replace this

-Coverage tools can help by highlighting which controller routes and services are exercised by tests, but they are not enough to guarantee that critical functionality is tested.
-A component might show high coverage while still missing key user flows
+Focus your tests on features, not just functions.
+Features represent the core behavior of your application—often reflected in API routes—and testing them ensures an automated focus on what truly matters.
+This approach also helps set the right priorities and often requires fewer tests than function-level testing.

-To verify meaningful coverage, compare test reports with the requirements document, check coverage reports to ensure untested code isn’t part of essential features, and confirm that core routes and messages are hit by tests
+Coverage reports are a great way to see which controllers, modules, and folders are exercised by tests.
+They help identify which critical features have been tested and, just as importantly, highlight gaps where essential functionality might still be missing.
+To verify meaningful coverage, compare test reports with requirements, check coverage reports to confirm key features are included, and ensure core routes and messages are covered by tests

-Mutation testing is another useful tool in this process, but due to its slow performance—especially in tests involving databases and IO—it should complement, not replace, this manual validation

 <br/><br/>

 ### ⚪️ 4.
 Write the tests _during_ coding, never after